Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Discussion

 In this paper, we have compared several different atmospheric models, with different numbers of free parameters.
 A usual way to perform model comparisons -- hence decide whether a model is statistically favoured compared to another -- in astrophysics is through the use of Bayesian Information Criterion (BIC) or Akaike Information Criterion (AIC), that are comparisons of the likelihoods of different models penalized by the number of parameters.
 A model that has a poor likelihood with very few parameters will often be preferred to a model that has a better fit but many more parameters.
 Such criteria are theoretical approaches to model comparison in the context of studies where the probability are defined relatively to an unknown multiplying factor in the Bayes equation, called the evidence which represents the probability of the data given a model.
 However, in the context of nested sampling, a measure of the evidence is obtained as an output of the algorithm.
 We can thus use a more robust criterion for model comparison which is to calculate the evidence ratio \citep[which is a statistical equivalent to Occam's razor, see the detailed discussion in chapter 28 of][]{Mackay2003}, also called the Bayes factor and often denoted $K$:

 where D are the data, M$_1$ is a first model and M$_2$ another one.
 The rule of thumb criterion to favour M$_1$ over M$_2$ is when K>3, with a strong decision towards model 1 if K>10.

 With our data, a model that contains water and CO compared to a model that only contains water leads to a Bayes factor of $e^{22}$, which excludes with certainty the absence of CO in the atmosphere.
-Regarding complex models, we obtained than the Bayes factor of an isothermal model over a 4 points temperature profile is 3.3 and superior to 20 when comparing to a two hemisphere model, hence favouring the simplest isothermal profile in both cases but without strong preference against the 4 points temperature case.
-We also discussed in Section \ref{ssec:simple_retrieval} that choosing a mass was favoured upon leaving the mass uncertainty as a free parameter with a Bayes factor of 5, and that the HDO is also strongly favoured when using the evidence ratio.
+Regarding the temperature structure, the two-temperature model with a free pressure transition is only slightly favoured over the isothermal model with a Bayes factor of 3.
+However, when fixing the pressure transition to the best retrieved value of 3~mbar, the Bayes factor reaches 20 in favour of the two-temperature model, indicating a strong statistical preference for a non-isothermal atmosphere.
+The HDO is also strongly favoured when using the evidence ratio.